Dorothy Johnson (actress): The Flying Fontaines

 Katzman again cast her in a credited role in another of his movies for Clover Productions', The Flying Fontaines released by Columbia Pictures in 1959.
-She portrayed Sally, the leader of the circus' all girl orchestra in the circus themed movie starring Michael Callan.
+She portrayed Sally, the leader of the circus' all-female orchestra in the circus themed movie starring Michael Callan.

 The Littlest Hobo

-She appeared as Sister Ophelia in the Allied Artists Pictures Corporation movie The Littlest Hobo.
+Johnson appeared as Sister Ophelia in the Allied Artists Pictures Corporation movie The Littlest Hobo.
 The motion picture was filmed at studios located on Sunset Boulevard in Hollywood and released in the United States on July 6, 1958.
 The movie featured the animal adventures of London the German Shepherd dog who saves Fleecie the Lamb from the slaughter house, outwits the authorities and befriends a young girl.
 The 1958 movie was the basis for the popular The Littlest Hobo Canadian television series of the same name.
 The 1958 movie's rights are controlled by Warner Brothers Television and the family friendly movie was re-released on home video DVD in December 2016.

 Television career

 Groucho Marx

-She appeared as a contestant on the Groucho Marx national broadcast television game show You Bet Your Life filmed in Hollywood on May 30, 1957.
+Johnson appeared as a contestant on the Groucho Marx national broadcast television game show You Bet Your Life filmed in Hollywood on May 30, 1957.
 She answered questions in the music category, won $500 and a kiss from Groucho Marx.

 Jerry Lewis

-She appeared in two sketches with Jerry Lewis on his Father's Day NBC live television Color Carnival special broadcast Saturday June 8, 1957.
+Johnson appeared in two sketches with Jerry Lewis on his Father's Day NBC live television Color Carnival special broadcast Saturday June 8, 1957.
 In the first sketch she plays a member of the studio audience interviewed and kissed by Jerry Lewis.
 In the second comedy sketch The Olive Thief, she is the wife of a murdered man as Jerry Lewis' character attempts to solve the mystery.
 The 60-minute program was performed live and broadcast nationally from Hollywood in color at the time but only black and white copies of this program are still known to exist.